 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

 When I started writing recipes and sharing my favorite foods, many of the topics seemed naturally to drift toward the baking realm.
-Growing up, my grandmas and mom would give a cookie as a treat, bake a cake for a birthday, and serve pie for Sunday.
-So is it any surprise that in my formative years, baking was my creative outlet?
+Growing up, my grandmas and mom would give a cookie as a treat, bake a cake for a birthday, and serve pie on Sunday.
+So ,is it any surprise that in my formative years, baking was my creative outlet?
 I love to bake, but no, I don’t eat baked goods every day.
 I crave hearty, healthy foods that aren’t lacking in flavor.

 Hand holding bowl and other hand holding spoon filled with grain-free granola on top of yogurt along with blueberries and banana with rest of pan of granola below